sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 > Naval: starting from 18 years old, I was writing a diary every year, at the end of the year, about "what I wish I would do this year better".
 Later I would notice one and only one pattern: I wish I would be less angry and emotional in hard situations.

-> Michio Kaku: in 2060 we will have a device that will be making food from atoms in the air.
+> Michio Kaku: in 2060 we will have a device, that can make food from atoms in the air.

+> "The Nexus Trilogy" by Ramez Naam: in future we will connect all our brains to one mega-brain using Neurolink technology.

 > Art of learning: don't fear to invest into failure.
 Don't hide your true emotions, instead use them (e.g. if music doesn't allow you to learn, don't close a window, try to use it's rithm)